Star Body Works Collision Center

 Star Body Works Collision Centers allows the local police agencies to train their narcotics dogs in the shops’ impound lots, and are very supportive of the Boys and Girls Club.
-In addition to participating in Toys for Tots annually, the Lamensdorfs took over the Rogue Valley Toy Run with Mark Daley at Thunderstruck last year.
+In addition to participating in Toys for Tots annually, the Lamensdorfs took over the Rogue Valley Toy Run with Mark Daley at Thunderstruck.
 The shops have also donated three vehicles to NABC’s Recycled Rides since 2016.

 Reinhardt stressed, “We want our community to have a good impression of our shops, and we want Star Body Works to be a good name they know they can trust for the repairs they need."

 To download a PDF of this article, click here.

 To read more auto body shop profiles from the October 2020 Shop & Product Showcase, click here.